aws-samples/eks-workshop-v2/website/docs/autoscaling/workloads/hpa/test_hpa.md

 $ kubectl delete pod load-generator
 ```

-As the load generator terminates you will notice that HPA will slowly bring the replica count to min number based on its configuration.
+As the load generator terminates, notice that HPA will slowly bring the replica count to min number based on its configuration.